ali-izhar/machine-learning/learning/naive_bayes_classifier/README.md

 # Generating synthetic data utilizing the generator functions
-We will utilize the generator functions (see [here](../../learning/probability/generators.py)) to generate synthetic data for the naive bayes classifier.
+We will utilize the [generator functions](./probability/generators.py) to generate synthetic data for the naive bayes classifier.
 The dataset will contain information about three different dog breeds.
 Once we have prepared the dataset, we will train the naive bayes classifier to classify the dog breeds based on the features of the dogs.

 ## Generating the dataset
 The dataset will contain information about three different dog breeds.
 The features of the dogs will be the following: